-Whilst I’m a true lover of street food, it is fair to say that the street food of the world knows many different forms, and it would be fair to say that “interesting” can often trump quality and indeed cleanliness, but not where Macau is concerned, in Macau street food and fine dining are one and the same.
+Whilst I’m a true lover of street food, it is fair to say that the street food of the world knows many different forms.
+In fact interesting can often trump quality and indeed cleanliness, but not where Macau is concerned, in Macau street food and fine dining are one and the same.

-In fact Macau street foods are so good that for the first time ever in 2016 the Michelin Food and Ding Guide (yes that Michelin) included 12 street food vendors for the first time ever in 2016, all from Hong Kong and Macao.
+Macau street foods are so good that for the first time ever in 2016 the Michelin Food and Dining Guide (yes that Michelin) included 12 street food vendors for the first time ever in 2016, all from Hong Kong and Macao.

 Here’s our five top must try foods for the street food lover in Macau.